 It never fails.
 Every Christmas when I pull out my storage bins, I ooh and aah over favorite sparkly pieces and favorite rustic pieces that I’ve collected over the years.
-I don’t care for decorating with nothing but glitter or all glam.
+I don’t care for holiday decorating with nothing but all glitter or all glam.
 Nor do I want a totally rustic look in my home at Christmas.
 I don’t like having to choose between one or the other, so I decided to use them both!
 Let me show you how easy it is to mix the two styles together and still wind up with that welcoming, memory making, homey Christmas that we all crave.

 DETERMINE WHICH PIECES IT IS THAT YOU’RE TRYING TO USE TOGETHER

-Go through your decorations and pull out only your favorite pieces – ornaments, decorative items, tableware – anything Christmas that you love.
+Go through your Christmas decorations and pull out only your favorite pieces – ornaments, decorative items, tableware – anything Christmas that you love.

 SELECT A MAIN BASE COLOR

 Thoughtfully examine the pieces that you’ve chosen and determine a main color that would work well with all of them.
 That will become your base color.
 Perhaps you’ve chosen pieces that have a lot or just a little bit of red in them, then red will be your main color.
 Or perhaps you have many different colors with no real theme – in that case I would use a neutral as my base color.

 USE PIECES THAT ARE BOTH SPARKLY AND PIECES THAT HAVE A ROUGHER FINISH